evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 Each evaluation that computes a score for every text in the dataset is called a `descriptor`.
 Descriptors can be numerical (like the `TextLength()` you just used) or categorical.

 Evidently has many built-in descriptors.
-For example, try other simple statistics like SentenceCount() or WordCount().
+For example, try other simple statistics like `SentenceCount()` or `WordCount()`.
 We'll show more complex examples below.

 {% hint style="success" %}
-**List of all descriptors** See available descriptors in the "Descriptors" section of [All Metrics](https://docs.evidentlyai.com/reference/all-metrics) table.
+**List of all descriptors** See all available descriptors in the "Descriptors" section of [All Metrics](https://docs.evidentlyai.com/reference/all-metrics) table.
 {% endhint %}

 ## Text patterns